dhellmann/pymotw-3/source/configparser/index.rst

 configuration files for an application.
-The contents of the configuration files can be organized into groups and several option value types are supported, including integers, floating point values, and booleans.
+The contents of the configuration files can be organized into groups and several option value types are supported, including integers, floating point values, and Booleans.
 Option values can be combined using Python formatting strings, to build longer values such as URLs from shorter values like host names and port numbers.